 Who am I?

-I’m Brendon, a twenty-something Electrical Engineer from the midwest.
-I’m a typical nerd, and enjoy Sci-fi and Fantasy novels, movies and TV-shows.
+I’m Brendon, a twenty-something Software Engineer from the midwest.
+I’m a typical nerd and enjoy Sci-fi and Fantasy novels, movies and TV-shows and know nothing about sports.
+I also really enjoy math and movie scores.

 How did I get into miniatures?